kfoynt/LocalGraphClustering/README.md

 output_SL = output_SL_fast[0]
 ```

-## Examples with visualization for social networks
+## Examples with visualization

-For examples with visualization see the Jupyter notebook [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/new_visualization_examples.ipynb).
+For general examples with visualization using our built-in drawing methods, see the Jupyter notebook [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/new_visualization_examples.ipynb).

 For comparisons of spectral- and flow-based methods with visualization see the Jupyter notebooks [here](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/spectral_vs_flow_with_visualization.ipynb) and [here](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/spectral_vs_flow_2_with_visualization.ipynb).